BrendenWalker/GHECSecurity/GHEC_BaselineConfig.md

   + Allow enterprise, and select non-enterprise, actions and reusable workflows
 * Allow actions created by GitHub.
 We may find that this is too restrictive.
 * **Allow specified actions and reusable workflows**:
-  + microsoft/\* - Weíre allowing microsoft so we have access to official MSBuild and Azure related actions.
+  + microsoft/\* - We‚Äôre allowing microsoft so we have access to official MSBuild and Azure related actions.
   + aws-actions/\* - Official Amazon WebServices actions.
 We may be able to drop this in the future.
   + bccactions/\* - Our internal organization that contains approved actions/shared workflows..
 Etc.
   + azure/\* - Official Microsoft Azure actions.